 Normally, the pericardium contains just enough lubricating fluid between its two layers for them to slide easily over one another.
 There is very little space between the two layers.
 However, in some disorders, extra fluid accumulates in this space (called the pericardial space), causing it to expand.

 Rarely, the pericardium is missing at birth or has defects, such as weak spots or holes.
 These defects can be dangerous because the heart or a major blood vessel may bulge (herniate) through a hole in the pericardium and become trapped.
 In such cases, death can occur in minutes.
 Therefore, these defects are usually surgically repaired.
 If repair is not feasible, the whole pericardium may be removed.
-Other disorders of the pericardium may result from infections, injuries, or the spread of cancer.
+Other disorders of the pericardium may result from infections, injuries, drugs, or the spread of cancer.

 The most common disorder of the pericardium is inflammation (pericarditis).
 Pericarditis may be